Contribution of the thermal mass to the chiral vortical effect and magnetobaryogenesis: Abstract

 \section{Abstract}

-Three sources for the chiral vortical current are the chirality, temperature, and masses of the particles.
-For a nonchiral electroweak plasma in thermal equilibrium, the first two sources vanish completely.
-We use the effective thermal masses of the fermions in the symmetric phase, to produce the hyperelectric vortical current.
-These temperature-dependent thermal masses originate from the particle propagation and interaction in the plasma at finite temperature.
-We show that the contributions of gauge interactions to the thermal masses in the hyperelectric vortical current cancel out due to the gauge symmetries; while, those of the Yukawa interactions do not cancel out and yield $\vec{J}_{\mathrm{cv}}\simeq(3g^{\prime}/256\pi^2)T^2\vec{\omega}$.
-We finally show that, due to this current, only small transient vorticity fluctuations about the zero background value in a nonchiral plasma in thermal equilibrium can activate the chiral vortical effect, leading to the generation of hypermagnetic fields and matter-antimatter asymmetries in the symmetric phase of the early Universe, in the temperature range $100\mbox{GeV} \le T\le 10\mbox{TeV}$, all starting from zero initial values, even in the presence of the weak sphaleron processes.
+We show that the chiral vortical effect can exist in a nonchiral electroweak plasma in thermal equilibrium using the effective thermal masses of the fermions in the symmetric phase.
+We use a nonperturbative formula for the vortical current, which has been recently obtained and is a functional of the dispersion relation.
+Then, taking into account the effect of fermion thermal mass in the dispersion relation, we show that the corresponding hyperelectric vortical current receives implicit thermal corrections proportional to $T^2$, from both the gauge and Yukawa interactions of the fermion.
+We show that the contributions of gauge interactions to the thermal masses in the total hyperelectric vortical current cancel out due to the gauge symmetries, while those of the Yukawa interactions do not cancel out and yield $\vec{J}_{\mathrm{cv}}\simeq(3g^{\prime}/256\pi^2)T^2\vec{\omega}$.
+We finally show that, due to this current, only small transient vorticity fluctuations about the zero background value in a nonchiral electroweak plasma in thermal equilibrium can activate the chiral vortical effect, leading to the generation of hypermagnetic fields and matter-antimatter asymmetries in the symmetric phase of the early Universe, in the temperature range $100\mbox{GeV} \le T\le 10\mbox{TeV}$, all starting from zero initial values, even in the presence of the weak sphaleron processes.